Thanks for checking out NeuroBytes!

 [img: NeuroTinker co-founders Joe (left) and Zach (right) at San Diego Maker Faire 2015]

 Since its inception in mid-2012 and hardware development starting in February of 2014, this project has gone through many iterations and spawned the formation of NeuroTinker, LLC, a for-profit company primarily funded via Phase I and Phase II SBIR grants from the National Science Foundation.
-We are currently on track to commercially launch the product via a crowdfunding campaign before the end of 2017, and will have products for sale on the general market in early 2018.
+Our six NeuroBytes kits -- the Skin Kit, the Eye Kit, the Knee Jerk Reflex Kit, the NeuroBuggy Kit, the Advanced NID Kit, and the Standalone NID KIt -- are currently in production and are scheduled to ship to our Kickstarter backers and other early adopters fall 2018.

 Open Source Hardware

-NeuroBytes is Open Source Hardware, as defined by OSHWA and standardized under their Certification Program (US000024).
-Our design files (C code for firmware and KiCAD files for hardware) are released under the terms of GPLv3 as detailed in our license file.
+NeuroBytes is Open Source Hardware, as defined by OSHWA and standardized under their Certification Program (US000024 for the ATtiny88-based v0.91 boards, US0108 through US0115 for the current STM32L0 devices).
+Our design files (C code for firmware and KiCAD files for hardware) are released under the terms of CC-BY-SA 4.0 as detailed in our license file.

-NeuroBytes GitHub Repository.
-The firmware and hardware files for this project are released under GPLv3 and the latest version will always live in the linked GitHub organization.
-Individual boards are listed under their respective names (Interneuron, Motor Neuron, etc).
+NeuroTinker GitHub Repositories.
+The firmware and hardware files for this project are released under CC-BY-SA 4.0 and the latest version will always live in the linked GitHub organization.
+Individual boards and support items are listed under individual repos (Interneuron, Motor Neuron, etc).

 NeuroTinker company site.
 This is where we share additional information related to the NeuroBytes product line, such as operating instructions, kit purchase links, and social media account info.
 We have a public forum on the site that sees occasional use, and a spot to sign up for infrequent email newsletters that make every effort to consolidate important info into one location.